 If I were to design an RV and look at the cooling technology available, I would never consider an absorption based fridge in an RV.
 For this system to work you need to have the RV level, a burning flame or AC heat element, a hole in the top of the RV for the hot air (chimney) and a hole in the side for clean make up air.
-The absorption process is very slow, 10 hrs is recommended to get the fridge to temp and then you’re not supposed to put warm food or warm beer in absorption fridge.
+The absorption process is very slow.
+Typically it will take 10 hours for the fridge to get to temp.
+It is not recommended to put warm food or warm beer in absorption fridge.

 From howstuffworks.com It works like this:

 - Heat is applied to the ammonia and water solution in the generator.
 (The heat comes from burning gas, propane or kerosene.)

 - As the mixture reaches the boiling point of ammonia, it flows into the separator.

 - Ammonia gas flows upward into the condenser, dissipates heat and converts back to a liquid.

 - The liquid ammonia makes its way to the evaporator where it mixes with hydrogen gas and evaporates, producing cold temperatures inside the refrigerator’s cold box.